CaptnSisko/FlyTime/README.md

 # FlyTime
-Sets a limit for how long someone can fly
+Sets a limit for how long someone can fly. https://www.spigotmc.org/resources/flytime.42195/